maksimillian1/Jupita-Agent-Web-Typescript/README.md

 * isCall (optional, default=false)
 * listener (optional)

-If the values of type and `isCall` are not provided by default the values are considered as `MessageType.Agent` and false.
-Thus `text` and the `clientId` are essential when creating a dump request
+To avoid illegal argument error for the `message_type` argument, use `MessageType.Agent` for agent, and `MessageType.Client` for client.

 #### `Rating` Method Definition

 ```js
 rating(model_name=ModelName.JUPITAV1, listener: defaultListener|null|undefined=null)
 ```
 The second rating definition is created for future use when there will be multiple models to choose from.
 At the moment only 1 model (*JupitaV1*) is supported.

-To avoid illegal argument error use `ModelName.JUPITAV1` for the modelName. `DefaultListener` is an interface which needs to be implemented to listen to results of the rating call
+To avoid illegal argument error use `ModelName.JUPITAV1` for the modelName.

+`DefaultListener` is an interface which needs to be implemented to listen to results of the rating call

 #### `Feed` Method Definition